Almost a decade back, building mobile-friendly websites was the main challenge.

 The current preference for mobile apps is mostly a culmination of the rise in smartphone usage.

-Thus, mobile apps are a product of the same trend that led to the widespread demand for mobile websites.
+Thus, mobile apps are a product of the trend that led to the widespread demand for mobile websites.

 How does a mobile app help your WordPress blog?